devopsarr/sonarr-go/sonarr/docs/DelayProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetDelayprofileByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetDelayProfileByIdRequest struct via the builder pattern

 Name | Type | Description  | Notes